Partners

 HJFMRI supports CDC funded programs in Kenya including operational and administrative research activities at the Kenya Medical Research Institute’s (KEMRI) Center for Global Health Research (CGHR) campus in Western Kenya.
 HJFMRI facilitates collaborations with other CDC partners to strengthen KEMRI’s research initiatives, including tuberculosis, influenza and HIV research studies being conducted in Western Kenya by the CDC.

-Since 2010, HJFMRI has served as a partner for the U.S. Government-funded Overseas Support Activities for the United States Army Medical Research Directorate – Africa’s (USAMRD-A) Infectious Disease Surveillance Program in Sub-Saharan Africa.
+Since 2010, HJFMRI has served as a partner for the U.S. Government-funded Overseas Support Activities for the Walter Reed Army Institute of Research-Africa (WRAIR-Africa) Infectious Disease Surveillance Program in Sub-Saharan Africa.

 Funded by the U.S. DoD DoD Global Emerging Infections Surveillance initiative (DoD-GEIS), this program has implemented surveillance research and outbreak response activities in Uganda, Tanzania, and Kenya and across other Sub-Saharan African nations in collaboration with the Kenya Medical Research Institute (KEMRI), Makerere University–Walter Reed Project (MUWRP), and Stichting PharmAccess International (PAI).